jakesorce/parallelized_specs/Readme.md

 Setup Requirements
 ***IMPORTANT***
-**OutcomeBuilder Formatter and FailuresFormatter must be enabled when using reruns or some ruby 1.9.3 version This allows streamlined pass\fail determination and thorough false positive checking while handing unusual pass\fail conditions in some versions of ruby 1.9.3
+**OutcomeBuilder Formatter and FailuresFormatter must be enabled when using reruns or some ruby 1.9.3 version will provide false positives.
+This allows streamlined pass\fail determination and thorough false positive checking while handling unusual pass\fail conditions in some versions of ruby 1.9.3

 See FailuresFormatter readme section and set RERUNS to 0 if don't want to allow reruns but are using a ruby 1.9.3 version